Monitor Audio Bronze BR2 Loudspeakers

 experience, a solid product can sound very good when matched with other gear in its price

-range, but you might never know what it can really do unless its hooked up to
+range, but you might never know what it can really do unless it’s hooked up to

 pricier goods.
 A sports car might drive great on the street, but to discover what

-its really about, it needs to be opened up on a racetrack.
+it’s really about, it needs to be opened up on a racetrack.
 This was the definitely

 the case here: as good as the Bronze BR2 was with the Marantz receiver, it was even better